 Fellowship Training Program

 Both hospitals provide an abundance of clinical material and significant variety in disease processes.
 In particular, MUSC is a tertiary facility providing a high level of care in all aspects of Internal Medicine where renal, bone marrow, cardiac, and liver transplantation programs are ongoing.

-We offer a three-year fellowship based at the three hospitals.
+We offer a three-year fellowship based at both hospitals.
 Rotations are done in the first 18-24 months on the general luminal, biliary-pancreatic and liver services.
 Duties include inpatient care and consultation, and outpatient clinical evaluations and treatment.
 These rotations also include training in routine diagnostic and therapeutic upper and lower GI endoscopy, liver biopsy and diagnostic and therapeutic paracentesis.

 The areas of focus include Basic Science, Hepatology and Transplantation, Gastroenterology Disease and Motility, Clinical Research Methods and Advanced Endoscopic Procedures (ERCP, EUS, enteroscopy, Laser therapy, stent placement for digestive malignancy, etc.).
 Each area requires a single major time commitment such that the fellows leaving the program are thoroughly trained in whatever area of focus they have chosen.

 The same caveats apply to endoscopic ultrasonography.
 Thus, ERCP and EUS training cannot be offered to an individual in a three-year program.
-For given third year tracts, fellows will be expected to compete with peers in the program, and with candidates from institutions outside of MUSC, both in the U.S. and abroad.
+For given third-year tracts, fellows will be expected to compete with peers in the program, and with candidates from institutions outside of MUSC, both in the U.S. and abroad.

 The Gastroenterology fellows are actively involved in the teaching of medical students and residents throughout the fellowship.
-The fellows attend the CMH and VAMC GI Clinics where they administer continuous care to ambulatory patients over the course of their fellowship.
+The fellows attend the VAMC GI Clinics where they administer continuous care to ambulatory patients over the course of their fellowship.
 Each weekly Clinic is supervised by an attending gastroenterologist.

 There are a number of regularly scheduled weekly conferences.
 These include an ERCP review session, GI Grand Rounds (involving on a rotational basis presentation of clinical subjects, clinical or basic research, Journal Club and GI physiology), Pathology Conference, Medicine Grand Rounds, and Multidisciplinary Case Conference (involving GI/Liver Medicine, General Surgery, Radiology, Oncology, Pediatric GI and Transplant Services).

 For more information, please contact our Fellowship Coordinator, Cindy Peeples, at (843) 876-4269 or via e-mail at firstname.lastname@example.org.